 For information about these credits, see IRS Pub.
 970, Tax Benefits for Higher Education.

-The University will produce a 1098-T form for students who were enrolled in the academic year, including the spring term for the next calendar year and were billed for tuition and fee expenses in the current calendar year.
+The University will produce a 1098-T form for students who were enrolled in the academic year and were billed for tuition and fee expenses in the current calendar year.
 Taxpayers are not required to include the form with their tax return.
 This financial information should not be construed as tax advice.
 It is simply a summary of the university's financial records.

 I opted to receive my 1098-T by paper and have not received it.

 If you opted to receive your 1098-T by paper prior to December 31, forms will be mailed to your permanent address by January 31.
 Please allow 2 weeks for delivery.

 What if I have more questions?

 Please look at our FAQ section to see if the answer to your question is there.